wilsonbljr/team-makr/database/README.md

 docker build -t tmdb .

-docker run -p 3309:3306 -d tmdb
+docker run -p 3306:3306 -d tmdb

-Where 3309 can be changed to the port you want to use to connect and smdb is the image name.
+Where the first 3306 can be changed to the port you want to use to connect and smdb is the image name.